Weller Academic Building, Third Floor

 Worcester, MA 01609

 Dr. Michael Durant, Jr. is the Assistant Dean of Student Academic Services at Becker College in Worcester, MA.
-In his role as Assistant Dean, Michael have total oversight of all student support services units at the college, including the Collaborative Learning Center, the Office of Disability Services, the Office of First Year Experience, the Office of Sophomore Year Experience, Supplemental Instruction and Learning Communities Activities, and the Academic Advising Center.
+In his role as Assistant Dean, Michael has total oversight of all student support services units at the college, including the Collaborative Learning Center, the Office of Disability Services, the Office of First Year Experience, the Office of Sophomore Year Experience, Supplemental Instruction and Learning Communities Activities, and the Academic Advising Center.

 Dr. Durant is a native of Baltimore, Maryland and has dedicated his life to the betterment of the post –secondary experience of first generation and minority college students.
 Michael has extensive experience within the field of Higher Education, including his experience prior to coming to Becker College; he worked in the Division of Academic Affairs at Coppin State University.
 While at Coppin, Michael’s responsibilities were in Academic Resources, Advising and all retention efforts for incoming first year students by planning and coordinating programming, departmental collaborations, leadership development and supervision of professional staff, and student tutors.
 At Coppin, he earned the “2010” Advisor of the Year Award for his work as an advocate for student achievement and for the various programs he coordinated.
 Prior to his employment at Coppin, Michael worked in Higher Education at St. Mary’s College of Maryland; Middle Tennessee State University; and University of Maryland Eastern Shore.